BabbleSim/ext_NRF52_hw_models/src/nrfx/hal/README.md

   function `nrf_rng_regw_sideeffects_TASK_START()` needs to be called.
   This replacement HAL functions take care of that.

+Note that this HAL version should be, wherever possible, a copy of the official nRFx HAL, with only minor differences due to what is described above.
+And normally most differences between the official version and this one will be simply due to this not having been updated yet.

 Note that, so far, this replacement HAL only provides a small subset of the whole nRFx API: Mostly the functions and types used by the current Zephyr BLE controller and necessary drivers, and only for the peripherals which are